The struggle for female equality suffers from a fundamental problem: it quibbles over the appearance of a building that has a rotten foundation.

 How peculiar is this?
 Men are told that their faces are natural and normal, and women are told the must look both sexually attractive and aroused, or GTFO.

-It’s fucking ridiculous.
+It’s heroically ridiculous.

 He’s a pro-tip: If you’re trying to attain equality and self-esteem for women, one of the best ways to start might be NOT painting your face to hide your actual appearance and appear sexually aroused.